Talleeenos69/server-writeup/writeUp.md

 Before installing the operating system to the server, we needed to identify the specifications.
 In order to do this, we booted our server into the BIOS.
 After a few memory checks, the server booted into the about section of the server's BIOS.
 From there, we identified two 16-core Intel Xeon E5-2450Ls clocked at 2.3GHz, 96Gb of RAM, four 2Tb hard drives, and much more information.

-Now that we knew our specifications, we set up our disks to run in RAID5
+Now that we knew our specifications, we configured our hard drives in RAID 5.
+We did this by entering the systems disk configuration tool in the BIOS.

+Once our disks were configured, we installed Fedora server 39 (The latest version as of the time of writing)